 HGTC is committed to providing an accessible environment for students with disabilities.
-Inquiries may be directed to Beth Havens, Director of Student Development on the Conway Campus Jaime Davis, Counselor/Advisor on the Georgetown Campus or Kristin Griffin, Counselor on the Grand Strand Campus.
-These individuals will review documentation of the student's disability and, in a confidential setting with the student, develop an educational accommodation plan.
+Inquiries may be directed to HGTC's Accessibility and Disability Service webpage.
+The Accessibility and Disability staff will review documentation of the student's disability and, in a confidential setting with the student, develop an educational accommodation plan.